Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 eToro is famous for being one of the first brokerage sites that would offer its users the ability to trade cryptocurrencies.
 At first glance, it seems that eToro has managed to succeed in its crypto offerings - it offers users a wide variety of cryptocurrency trading options available (both long-term and short-term).

-As I've mentioned earlier, eToro's success can be credited mostly to its choice of introducing the “copy trading” feature.
+As I've mentioned earlier, eToro's success can be credited mostly to its choice of introducing the CopyTrader feature.
 There are a lot of investors who have been analyzing cryptocurrencies (especially the more popular ones like Bitcoin or Ethereum) ever since their inception.
 These investors usually believe in the crypto coin’s growth and are searching for the most favorable time frames to invest.

 Given the fact that cryptocurrencies have experienced huge growth in popularity over the past several years, more and more people are looking for ways to invest in them.
 There are different methods you could use, but most of them require that you put in a lot of hours of research into the topic.
 A lot of people can’t afford this, whether it be because they simply lack the time or because it’s way too broad a topic.

-This is why leaving investment decisions[2] to a person who has years and years of experience in the field can be a good option.
+This is why leaving investment decisions to a person who has years and years of experience in the field can be a good option.
 This is especially true when you can also pick the expert that you want (based on their performance).
+Be cautious, though, as copy trading can be quite risky.[2]

 - Long/Short Functionality: This lets you profit from both rising (long) and falling (short) asset prices.